 Died 1941, age 48.
 Buried in Radcliffe Cemetery, grave reference B61

-Family living on The Green with father William, a platelayer on railway, mother Sarah, sister Evelyn and brothers Sydney Charles and John Vellam.
-Samuel was described as a confectioner and his brother Sydney as a baker’s apprentice.
+Age eighteen, a confectioner, living on The Green with father William, a platelayer on railway, mother Sarah, sister Evelyn and brothers Sydney Charles, baker’s apprentice, and John Vellam (Jack).

 Service Number: 47172 (Yorks and Lancs) 312317 (Manchester)